gbdev/gb-asm-tutorial/src/part2/collision.md

 However, for these, we will need [the *carry* flag](../part1/operations.md#flags).
 The carry flag is notated as `C`, like how the zero flag is notated as `Z`, but don't confuse it with the `c` register!

-::: tip A refresher on comparisons
+:::tip A refresher on comparisons

 Just like `Z`, you can use the carry flag to jump conditionally.
 However, while `Z` is used to check if two numbers are equal, `C` can be used to check if a number is greater than or smaller than another one.